codefortulsa/oscn/README.md

 - profile: returns dict of values in 'Personal Profile'
 - birth_month: returns string of 'Birth Month and Year'
 - addresses: returns a list of dicts for each address

+#### Docket Page Parsers
+- cases: returns a list of case indexes
+- tables: returns the html table for each case in the docket

 ### oscn.find